 Layout of the prehistoric division of the Neues Museum

-One of the main focuses of the exhibition concept is the visualization of traditions and innovations in space and time.
-In order to demonstrate these connections, Prof. Dr. Thomas Terberger, a Topoi fellow from the Universität Greifswald, has been brought in as a research advisor for the Stone Age, Paleolithic, Mesolithic and Neolithic.
-The Bronze and Iron Ages are the purview of Prof. Dr. Carola Metzner-Nebelsick, a Topoi fellow from the Universität München.
-Both fellows are working in close cooperation with museum curators Almut Hoffmann, Dr. Angelika Hofmann and Dr. Alix Hänsel.
-The project is being led by the director of the museum, Prof. Dr. Matthias Wemhoff.
+One of the main focuses of the exhibition concept was the visualization of traditions and innovations in space and time.
+In order to demonstrate these connections, Thomas Terberger, a Topoi fellow from the University of Greifswald, has been brought in as a research advisor for the Stone Age, Paleolithic, Mesolithic and Neolithic.
+The Bronze and Iron Ages are the purview of Carola Metzner-Nebelsick, a Topoi fellow from the Universität München.
+Both fellows are worked in close cooperation with museum curators Almut Hoffmann, Angelika Hofmann and Alix Hänsel.
+The project was led by the director of the museum, Matthias Wemhoff.

-The exhibition script takes its cues from a test exhibition that was also developed in cooperation with Topoi fellows and has been on display at the Neues Museum since October 2009.
-The reactions of museum visitors indicate which areas should be integrated into the new concept and where changes should be made.
+The exhibition script took its cues from a test exhibition that was also developed in cooperation with Topoi fellows and has been on display at the Neues Museum since October 2009.
+The reactions of museum visitors indicated which areas should be integrated into the new concept and where changes should be made.

 The new permanent exhibition retains a display-case architecture suitable to the historical character of the building and the layout of the remaining floors.
 Additional illustrative elements help bring the prehistoric exhibits to life; to this end, the work of researchers with access to current research results is ideally complement that of curators with didactical experience in the transmission of knowledge.

 daily 10 – 18, on thursdays up to 22 PM